Coping with Fatigue

 Rearrange your environment.
 Rearrange your home and work or school environments to conserve energy.
 Keep the things you use most often within reach.

-Because people with MS have widely varying levels of ability, it is important to consult with your treating clinician before beginning an exercise program.
+Because people with MS have widely varying levels of ability, it is important to consult with your treating clinician before beginning a physical activity program.
 Your clinician can refer you to a physical therapist to devise a plan that fits your level of mobility and physical conditioning.
+The Canadian Physical Activity Guidelines for Adults with MS may also help to set up an activity program.

 Managing fatigue: drug therapy